 Due to the cost of kiln-drying, especially for larger sizes, unseasoned or green hardwoods are generally used for structural framing.
 The green timber dries over time, and although there may be some bending and splitting, its structural integrity will be retained.

-Softwood, is relatively less expensive that hardwood and, as such, is the more popular source for timber worldwide.
+Softwood is relatively less expensive than hardwood and, as such, is the more popular source for timber worldwide.

 In fact, around 80% of timber in the world comes from softwood.
 This may be attributed to the fact that softwood is easier to reproduce, it grows faster and is thus considered a more eco-friendly” renewable resource.